otokama/dlp-access/README.md

   * [Mirador](https://projectmirador.org/) viewer
   * PDF viewer
   * [x3dom](https://www.x3dom.org/) viewer
+* Submission Information Packet, SIP -The submission information package is provided to the Virginia Tech Digital Library Platform and will be used for the AIP,
+  Archival Information Package (AIP).
+The format, requirements, metadata, etc. of the SIP is listed in the link below.
+The content provided to the VT-DLP must meet the requirements as established by the Virginia Tech Digital Library and detailed in the Virginia Tech Digital Library Preservation Plan.
 * Metadata management
   * Collection creation and editing
   * Item creation and editing